RyanPalazini/Portfolio/README.md

 </a><br>
 </p>

 This repository is a portfolio of projects completed for self learning and professional development purposes.
 I have a B.S. in Mathematics and have worked as an AP Calculus teacher and Semiconductor Engineering Technician since graduating with Magna Cum Lade in 2019.
-The job change to Engineering Technician was actually with the desire to work more with data and statistical analysis, but in order to do so more directly and intensively, I am currently pursuing a career in Data Science and Machine Learning.
+The job change to Engineering Technician was with the desire to work more with data and statistical analysis, but in order to do so more directly and intensively, I am currently pursuing a career in Data Science and Machine Learning.
 Please feel free to contact me using any of the provided sources above.<br>

 * <h3>Time Series Analysis</h3>